tekknolagi/isdt/lecture-notes/3-bld.md

 ```

 (Note that we did not pass `-c`, so we were requesting a full compilation and
-linking of `main.c` into an object file, not an executable.)
+linking of `main.c` into an executable, not an object file.)

 But okay, let's give `main.o` the library it needs and compile a full
 executable.
 This appears to link successfully---there was no error